- 1 Facts about material handling:-

 - Cylinders must be maintained in an upright position and secured against tipping, falling or rolling.
 Never drop cylinders or permit them to strike each other violently.

-- Protect surface of cylinder from any cuts or abrasions.
+- Protect the surface of the cylinder from any cuts or abrasions.

 - Valve protection caps must be fully threaded in place when cylinders are not connected to user system.